alextanhongpin/database-design/tags.md

 ## Tagging v2

 A solution that stores the array of tags (denormalization) as well as creating a junction table with triggers.
+FIX, only delete if counter reaches zero.

 ```sql
 create table if not exists pg_temp.posts (